 As a general rule, we cellists – unlike violinists and ballet dancers – need to stop the strings more with the pads of the fingers rather than the fingertips.
 The softness and size of the finger pad (in contrast to the fingertip) is ideal for making a warm, juicy, rounded sound and a luscious vibrato.
-Unless we have very big, wide, chunky, “sausage” fingers, the surface area in contact with the string when using the fingertips, is likely to be too small to make this same warm sound.
+Unless we have very big, wide, chunky, “sausage” fingers, the surface area in contact with the string when using the fingertips is likely to be too small to make this same warm sound.
 This is especially true for the little finger, whose fingertip is the smallest of all the fingers.
 And it is especially true also for cellists with narrow (thin) fingers.

-THE EFFECT OF ELBOW HEIGHT
+ON THE INFLUENCE OF LEFT-ELBOW HEIGHT

-The height at which we hold our left elbow while playing has a strong influence on the type of finger contact (tips or pads) that we have with the string.
+The height at which we hold our left elbow while playing has a major influence on the type of finger contact (tips or pads) that we have with the string.
 Keeping the elbow low facilitates playing with the pads as it places the fingers more horizontally, whereas raising the elbow higher has exactly the opposite effect.
 The need for the low elbow (as a means to get the fingers onto their pads) increases as we go from the lower to the higher strings because of the curve of the cello fingerboard.
-In order to get a warm, rounded sound on the “A”-string – the thinnest and most strident of all our strings – our need for the soft juicy fingerpads (rather than the harder fingertips) is at a maximum.
+In addition to this, in order to get a warm, rounded sound on the “A”-string – the thinnest and most strident of all our strings – our need for the soft juicy fingerpads (rather than the harder fingertips) is at a maximum.
 Therefore it is on the “A”-string that our need for a low elbow is the greatest.

 WHEN MIGHT WE WANT TO PLAY ON THE TIPS??

-Of course, for fast articulated passages this warm and rounded sound becomes less important.
+Of course, for fast articulated passages, this warm and rounded sound becomes less important.
 In these types of passages we need clarity above all and can use a more drum-like articulation, for which the fingertips – harder and less mushy than the pads – may be more suitable.

-If the crossings are slurred it becomes even easier to hear if the higher open string is being disturbed by the lower-string fingers or if it is on the contrary ringing freely and constantly throughout the passage as we want it to do.
+If the crossings are slurred it becomes even easier to hear if the higher open string is being disturbed by the lower-string fingers or if it is, on the contrary, ringing freely and constantly throughout the passage as we want it to do.